 One of the least understood cognitive skills is sequencing.
 It is a high-level processing skill, required for decoding, spelling and extracting meaning from text.
 This tends to be a weakness in children with auditory processing delays, mainly because it is a cognitive skill not practiced.

 How We Improve Cognitive Skills in Children

 Gemm Learning uses the Fast ForWord program to build processing, working memory, attention and sequencing.
-Using adaptive algorithm Fast ForWord tries to build processing to 40 sounds a second, as is required to hear natural language with 100% accuracy and which converts into efficient reading and comprehension.
+Using adaptive algorithms Fast ForWord gradually builds processing speed up to 40 sounds a second as is required to hear natural language with 100% accuracy and which converts into efficient reading and comprehension.
 It then builds vocabulary, fluency and comprehension using age-appropriate sequenced exercises.

 In some cases, particularly where there is evidence of cognitive impediments to reading not related to auditory processing — such as visual processing, attention issues related to sensory integration issues, longer term retention issues — Gemm Learning will add BrainWare Safari into a student’s cognitive skills training protocol.